Toward a Better Monitoring Statistic for Profile Monitoring via Variational Autoencoders: Background

-Process monitoring via PCA typically define two monitoring statistics, namely the $ \Tsq $ and $ Q $ statistics \cite{Chen2004-px}.
-The $ Q $ statistic for PCA is defined as the reconstruction error between the real sample $ \mbx $ and the reconstructed sample $ \tilde{\mbx} $.
-The geometric representation is to measure how far the sample is away from the learned subspace of in-control (IC) samples. $ \Tsq $ represents the how far the sample is away from the center of latent codes of the IC samples.
+We will then review the profile monitoring statistics in the principal component analysis (PCA).
+Profile monitoring via PCA is typically done using the $\Tsq$ and $Q$ statistics \parencite{Chen2004-px}.
+The $Q$ statistic for PCA is defined as the reconstruction error between the observed profile $\mbx$ and the reconstructed profile $\tilde{\mbx}$.
+The geometric interpretation of $ Q $ statistics is that it quantifies how far the sample is away from the learned subspace of in-control samples. $\Tsq$ statistics on the other hand, quantifies the shift along the directions of the most dominant principal components.

-The $ \Tsq $ and $ Q $ statistics for PCA are defined as follows:
+The $\Tsq$ statistic and $Q$ statistic for PCA are defined formally as follows:

-where matrix $ \mbW $ is the loading matrix, and $ \mbSigma\inv $ is the inverse of the covariance matrix of the latent code $\mbz$.
+where matrix $\mbW_{r}$ is the loading matrix, and $\mbSigma\inv_{r}$ is the inverse of the covariance matrix when only the first $r$ principal components are kept.
+There are various methods to choose $r$ such as fixing the percentage of variation explained \parencite[41]{Chiang2001-nu}.